shimondoodkin/whisper-keyboard/README.md

 Launch `wkey-tray` (pip) or `python -m wkey.tray_app` (repo clone).

 - A "W" icon appears in your notification area immediately; the listener runs in the background.
-- Click/double-click the icon to open the Settings dialog: edit Groq/OpenAI keys, pick a backend and hotkey (with live key-capture history, including left/right modifier combos like `ctrl_r+shift_r`), toggle keyboard/mouse shortcuts on or off, optionally choose a mouse button trigger (with a live practice pad that displays the button you just pressed), toggle LLM correction, set Chinese conversion, and Apply/Save without restarting; dictation auto-pauses while the dialog is open so your capture presses don't trigger recordings.
+- Click/double-click the icon to open the Settings dialog: edit Groq/OpenAI keys, pick a backend and hotkey (with live key-capture history, including left/right modifier combos like `ctrl_r+shift_r`), toggle keyboard/mouse shortcuts on or off, optionally choose a mouse button trigger (with a live practice pad that displays the button you just pressed), toggle LLM correction, supply custom LLM instructions or pick an OpenCC Chinese conversion from a dropdown, and Apply/Save without restarting; dictation auto-pauses while the dialog is open so your capture presses don't trigger recordings.
 - Launching `wkey-tray` multiple times automatically replaces the previous instance (stored under a temp PID file), so only one tray service runs at a time.
 - Right-click the tray icon for a context menu with **Settings**, **Pause dictation**, and **Exit**.
 - Press `Ctrl+C` in the launching terminal to shut down the tray app as well.